revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-79. In SQL, give the query that will fetch the records of those employees  who are from product department and assigned with one project.[Consider two tables employee and project, which has same column as id]
+79. In SQL, give the query that will fetch the records of those employees who are from the product department and assigned to one project.
+[Consider two tables employee and project, which has the same column as id]

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)